UCSF

 Science Videos

-- Indoor and Outdoor Air Pollution and Childhood Cancers.
-This video discusses how air pollution contains known carcinogens that have been linked to increased risk of several cancers in children.
-Dr. Metayer
+• Indoor and Outdoor Air Pollution and Childhood Cancers – Dr. Metayer discusses how air pollution contains known carcinogens that have been linked to increased risk of several cancers in children

-- Germline Genetics and Childhood Cancers – In this video we describe the two main types of genetic studies and what type of mutations such studies can discover.
-We also consider how an environmental exposure to tobacco can impact risk to leukemia.
-Dr. Wiemels
+• Germline Genetics and Childhood Cancers – In this video Dr. Wiemels describes the two main types of genetic studies and what type of mutations such studies can discover.
+We also consider how an environmental exposure to tobacco can impact risk to leukemia

-- Biology of Carcinogenesis and Childhood Cancers – This video discusses how carcinogens work via mutagenic and non-mutagenic pathways.
-Dr. Wiemels
+• Biology of Carcinogenesis and Childhood Cancers – This video Dr. Wiemels discusses how carcinogens work via mutagenic and non-mutagenic pathways

 Community Outreach/Social Media Videos